JanuszPXYZ/unPlug/README.md

 <img width="420" alt="Zrzut ekranu 2020-05-10 o 00 09 08" src="https://user-images.githubusercontent.com/19962689/81486791-9baf7a00-9257-11ea-852a-c24e84592734.png">

 You can change the threshold simply by entering a value into the window.
-The app can also work as a standalone battery monitor that displays the battery percentage.
+The app can also work as a battery monitor that displays the battery percentage.

 ## TODO's